Blog Post

 Table of Contents

-When it comes to the technical optimization of websites, you can't ignore loading times.
-Why is pagespeed talked about so much and why is it such an important ranking factor for search engines?
-Is it a myth that a website's loading time is measured with a timer, or is there an adequate tool for it?
-What exactly is pagespeed?
+When it comes to the technical optimization of websites, load time is unavoidable.
+Why is page speed a hot topic, and why is it such an important ranking factor for search engines?
+Is it a myth that the load time of a website is measured with a timer, or is there a suitable tool for it?
+What exactly is page speed?
 In the following article, our SEO experts at internetwarriors take a look behind the scenes of loading speed.

-Anyone who deals with the diverse field of online marketing (especially search engine optimization) has certainly come across the term "pagespeed" (English: loading speed).
-We're not talking about electric cars or mobile phones, but websites.
-This topic is so central to search engine optimization because it involves rankings and especially user experience: It's a well-known fact that long loading times can cause visitors to leave a website prematurely.
+Anyone engaged in the diverse field of online marketing (particularly search engine optimization) has likely come across the term "page speed" (in English: loading speed).
+The discussion isn't about electric cars or mobile phones, but websites.
+This topic is so central to search engine optimization because it concerns rankings and, above all, user experience: It is a recognized fact that long load times on a website can compel visitors to leave the page prematurely.
 Efficiency and speed are therefore crucial factors for user experience.

-The term "pagespeed" refers to the speed at which a website is loaded and displayed.
-In other words, it’s about how quickly users can see the content of a website – whether it's an image, text, video, or other elements on the site.
-Loading speed is a very important factor for search engine optimization (SEO) because it's not only relevant for ranking but also for user experience.
+The term "page speed" refers to the speed at which a website is loaded and displayed.
+In other words, it is about how quickly users can see the content of a website - whether it be an image, text, a video, or other elements on the website.
+Loading speed is a very important factor for search engine optimization (SEO) as it is relevant not only for ranking but also for user experience.
 After all, users should not only perceive the content but also be able to interact with the website.
-Pagespeed is therefore influenced by many technical factors – for example, file size, image optimization, size and execution time of JS and CSS files, caching policies, and server response times.
+Page speed is thus influenced by many technical factors - for example, file size, image optimization, size and execution time of JS and CSS files, caching policies, and server response times.

-Ideally, all relevant factors should be carefully organized and controlled to ensure fast and smooth loading times for the website and to avoid potential obstacles.
+Ideally, all relevant factors should be carefully organized and controlled to ensure a fast and smooth loading time for the website and to avoid potential obstacles.

-It must not be forgotten that optimizing loading times for mobile devices is of crucial importance.
-This optimization is one of the most important measures since Google has given higher priority to mobile versions of websites for several years.
-Neglecting this aspect in optimization can significantly affect the visibility and ranking of a website in search results.
+It must not be overlooked that the optimization of loading times for mobile devices is crucial.
+This optimization is one of the most important measures as Google has been prioritizing the mobile versions of websites for several years.
+Neglecting this aspect during optimization can significantly impair the visibility and placement of the website in search results.

-Of course, there are also fixed criteria that evaluate the overall picture of pagespeed – Google's specific metrics, the so-called Core Web Vitals.
-Core Web Vitals measure the user experience in relation to pagespeed – the Largest Contentful Paint (LCP), the First Input Delay (FID), and the Cumulative Layout Shift (CLS).
+Of course, there are also fixed criteria that assess the overall page speed picture - Google's specific metrics, the so-called Core Web Vitals.
+With the Core Web Vitals, the user experience in terms of page speed is measured - the Largest Contentful Paint (LCP), the First Input Delay (FID), and the Cumulative Layout Shift (CLS).

-LCP measures the time until the largest page content becomes visible to users.
+LCP measures the time until the largest element of page content becomes visible to users.

-FID measures the interactivity and responsiveness of the page – the time between a user's interaction (by clicking or tapping) and the page's response.
+FID measures the interactivity and responsiveness of the page - the time between user interaction (such as clicking or tapping) and the page's response.

-CLS stands for measuring the visual stability of the website and shows how often the layout shifts while the page is loading.
+CLS measures the visual stability of the website and indicates how often the layout shifts while the page is loading.

-Engaging with the concept of pagespeed highlights its enormous importance and relevance.
-In summary, the question of relevance is reduced to six essential aspects:
+Profound engagement with the concept of page speed underscores its enormous importance and relevance.
+In summary, the relevance question boils down to six key aspects:

 Search engine ranking